What Is Full Coverage Car Insurance? Definition, Cost & Coverage

 When Full Coverage Is Practically Required

 Financed or leased vehicles: If you're still making car payments or leasing, your lender or leasing company will almost always require you to carry both collision and comprehensive.
-This protects their financial interest in the vehicle.
-Learn more about car insurance for leased vehicles to understand exactly what's expected.
+Failing to maintain it can result in the lender placing expensive "force-placed" insurance on your behalf at a rate far above the market average.

 New or high-value vehicles: If your car's replacement value is substantial, the math typically favors full coverage.
-A single hail storm, theft, or collision could cost you tens of thousands of dollars.
+A single hail storm, theft, or collision could cost you tens of thousands of dollars — far more than several years of premiums.
+Note that the average new car transaction price reached $49,191 in early 2026, making full coverage especially important for recent purchases.

 When You Might NOT Need Full Coverage